adc-trust-ai/trust-free/MANUAL.md

     The file name (without any extension) that you wish to use to save the variable importance and ALE plots.
     If none is provided (default), suitable names with today's date will be used.
     Plots are always saved in the user's current working directory.
-  - `alpha: int or float, default=0.05`

-    Significance level that should be used in the uncertainty quantification step.
   - `rnd: int, default=2`

     Number of decimal places to round the printed results to.
-  - `random_state: int, default=123`

-    Ensures results are reproducible.

 - 🔍 `explain(x_original,aim="auto",mode="report",prop_explained=0.9,pred=None,actual=None,filename=None,rnd=2)`